 Drain any broth from the seitan into a soup pot or large, steep-sided stir-fry pan.
 Cut the seitan into bite-sized chunks and set aside.
 Add the broccoli, green beans, carrots, and garlic to the pot or pan with the liquid from the baby corn.
 Bring to a rapid simmer, then lower the heat.
 Cover and simmer for 5 minutes, or until the broccoli and green beans are bright green, making sure there is enough liquid in the pan to keep the bottom moist.

 Cook the noodles according to package directions until al dente, then drain and cut into shorter lengths.
 Set aside until needed.

 Meanwhile, add the broth, seitan, mushrooms, ginger, and baby corn to the pan.
 Bring to a rapid simmer, then lower the heat.
 Cook over medium-high heat, uncovered, until the vegetables are tender-crisp, about 8 to 10 minutes.

-Note: Use frozen organic green beans, unthawed, if fresh are unavailable.
+Note: Use frozen organic cut or whole baby green beans, unthawed, if fresh are unavailable.

 Per Serving: 259.3 calories; 1.6g fat; 848.1mg sodium; 790.5mg potassium; 33.7g carbs; 7.4g fiber; 8.3g sugar; 28.6g protein